OctopusDeploy/go-octopusdeploy/README.md

 This exists to be used in the [Octopus Deploy Terraform Provider](https://github.com/OctopusDeploy/terraform-provider-octopusdeploy).

-> :warning: The Octopus Deploy REST Client is in heavy development.

 ## Go Dependencies

 * Dependencies are managed using [Go Modules](https://github.com/golang/go/wiki/Modules#daily-workflow)